ministryofjustice/community-proxy/README.md

 There is a small amount of translation done within the proxy to provide a clearer API for the client.

-# Build, test, assemble the JAR and run locally
+# Commandline Build, test and assemble

- $ ./gradlew clean test assemble bootRun
+ `$ ./gradlew clean test assemble`

 # Pipeline